Alternatives To Secured Credit Cards

 • Regularly check your credit report for errors.
 You can request a free copy of your credit report once a year from each of the credit reporting bureaus.
 If you spot an error, dispute it with the provider or notify the credit bureau to have it corrected.

-If you're new to credit and looking to establish a credit history, you may also consider putting utility bills (electricity, gas, water) in your name and ensuring they’re paid on time.
-Another option could be asking your parents to add you as a secondary cardholder on their credit card.
+Another option could be asking your parents to add you as an additional cardholder on their credit card.
 However, be sure to use the card responsibly, as any missed payments could negatively impact your (and their) credit score.

-What Australians think about unsecured credit cards
+What Australians think and say about unsecured credit cards

-What Australians think about unsecured credit cards
+What Australians think and say about unsecured credit cards

 Unsecured credit cards are not currently available in Australia, but you may still qualify for a credit card if you have a stable income and can demonstrate your ability to repay the balance.